ericrasmussen/chromaticleaves/posts/making-code-reasonable.markdown

 and unexpected ways, and a whole lot of headaches in trying to reconcile bad behavior.

-To make it worse, the argument for imperative languages being "practical" or "real world scale" is often used to dismiss the idea that other paradigms can achieve a greater level of safety in a comparable amount of code.
+To make it worse, the argument that this approach is "practical" or "real world scale" is often used to dismiss the idea that other paradigms can achieve a greater level of safety in a comparable amount of code.

 I'm tempted to call this the Java Effect, in honor of all those poor souls who associate static typing with Java's poor implementation of types.
-Writing types should not be a hindrance or a chore, but a way to be more expressive and accurate in the code you write.
+Writing types should not be a hindrance or a chore that leads to vast swaths of boilerplate and redundancy, but a way to be more expressive and accurate in the code you write.
 Assuming one bad experience with static typing is representative of all static typing is like assuming every implementation of OO is the same.